Buying a Telescope

 Sorry if I insist on binoculars, but it is the best way to learn fast and without spending too much initially.

-In fact I would suggest you to do a whole year with the binoculars and take them with you when you know you are going to stay overnight somewhere other than you house – you never know.
+In fact I would suggest you to do a whole year with the binoculars and take them with you when you know you are going to stay overnight somewhere other than you house and with a good star chart or your phone and an app of your choice – you never know.

 I suggest you to prepare a small bag with all you need and take it with you – keeping it in the car (most of us have a car these days).